Andrej-Antipov/Kext-Install-Utility/README.md

 # Kext-Install-Utility
-Tool to easy install or remove additional kexts into /Library/Extensions folder in MacOS 10.11 - 10.15
+Tools to easy install or remove additional kexts into /Library/Extensions & /System/Library/Extensions folders in MacOS 10.11 - 10.15

 1) Drag and drop to icon applet to install kernel extensions
 2) Store password in keychain